DanEcho/HealthMate-AI/README.md

 HealthMate AI is an innovative prototype application designed to provide AI-powered health insights and assist users in finding nearby medical facilities.
 It leverages cutting-edge AI to analyze user-reported symptoms, suggest potential conditions, and offer guidance on next steps.

+HealthMate AI was created for the Google APAC Solution Challenge 2025

 ## Core Features

 *   **Symptom Input & Analysis**: